Abstract

 with the functions described in this chapter.
 Note that the internal

-objects should be considered opaque and may chance
+structure of SESSION objects should be considered opaque and may chance

 in future releases of TBNL.